- Why should I subscribe to Civil Beat?

 - Sign in to your Civil Beat account.

 - Go to the membership page to sign up for monthly billing again.
 If you are paying via PayPal, make sure your PayPal credit card information is up to date beforehand.

-Downloading our apps is very easy ‒ simply follow this link: iTunes
+Downloading our apps is very easy, simply click here to visit iTunes App Store.

 Click “View in iTunes” to download the app.
 It’s free, and as a subscriber you will have full access to our content!